Twigonometry/CTF-Tools/README.md

 *rockyou-25.txt* contains the top 25 rockyou passwords.

-*rockyou-75.txt* is the full rockyou list, in descending order of frequency, obtained from the following link https://github.com/danielmiessler/SecLists/tree/master/Passwords/Leaked-Databases
+*rockyou-75.txt* is the full rockyou list, in descending order of frequency, obtained from the following link: https://github.com/danielmiessler/SecLists/tree/master/Passwords/Leaked-Databases

 ### Mangle Map